ibm-cloud-docs/vpc/vsi_is_create_linux_custom_image.md

 * Contains a single file or volume, qcow2 or VHD format
 * Is cloud-init enabled
 * The operating system is supported as a stock image operating system
-* Size doesn't exceed 100 GB
+* Size doesn't exceed 250 GB
+* Size isn't below 10 GB, Images below 10 GB are rounded up to 10 GB

+If your custom image was encrypted with customer-managed keys, and if the image is under 100 GB, then the boot volume created will be 100 GB, not a lesser size.
+{: important}

 Complete the following steps to ensure that your own Linux custom image can be successfully deployed in the
 {{site.data.keyword.vpc_short}} infrastructure environment.